mvysny/playwright-perftest-vaadin/README.md

 run `./gradlew run` from your command line.
 The app will be running at [localhost:8080](http://localhost:8080), take a look.

+We recommend Intellij IDEA to open the project; the free IDEA Community version is enough.

 After the app is up-and-running, please run the performance test itself:

 * Via your IDE, by running the `PerformanceIT` java class as a test suite, OR